 There are approximately 80 million stroke survivors worldwide– including myself.
 Over 50 million of them live with some form of permanent disability as a result.
 For many, life after stroke won’t be quite the same; but, with the right care and support living a meaningful life is still possible.
-As millions of stroke survivors show us every day, it is possible to get #UpAgainAfterStroke.
 I am living proof.

 What is a Stroke?